Vladimir Tsyganko: Later life

 Making his split from the White Russian community a definitive one, Tsyganko remained for a while in Paris.
 He made efforts to settle in Switzerland, but was reportedly expelled as an "undesirable".
 He eventually emigrated into the Ukrainian Soviet Socialist Republic.
 In September 1921, he wrote a memorandum on Bessarabia and Romania–Russia relations, which he sent to Leon Trotsky, the Commissar for Military Affairs.
 His text informed the Russian viewpoint at the negotiations in Warsaw between the Soviets and the Romanians, but also presented personal observations on the social makeup of Bessarabia.
 Tsyganko argued that the Moldavian Republic's creation and union were attributable to left-wing "agitators" such as Inculeț and Pantelimon Erhan.
 He claimed that multi-ethnic Bessarabia was naturally "internationalist", but also rural and "well-off", concluding that an anti-Romanian revolt could happen if sustained from across the border.
 Cazacu noted in 1924 that the dossier compiled by the Bolsheviks and the earlier Salvation Committee drafts used as sources the same documents, including statements by private individuals.
 Nikolai Vladimirovich, meanwhile, remained behind in Romania, working as a conservator for the Historical Monuments Commission, then as Department head for Chișinău City Hall.
 He rallied with the Bessarabian Democratic League, a minor party formed around Alexandri, Zamfir Arbore and Vasile Ghenzul, afterwards presenting himself as a candidate in the legislative elections of March 1922.

-In April 1924, Vladimir Tsyganko and Schmidt attended the Romanian–Soviet diplomatic conference in Vienna.
-They were joined there by Nicolae Ferendino and peasant Gheorghe Broască, as the "delegation of Bessarabian refugees in the Soviet Union".
+Vladimir Tsyganko was touring the major Soviet cities during March 1924, appearing alongside Samuil Bantke, V. Broască, and other "Bessarabian native refugees".
+Late that month, answering an invitation made by diplomat Nikolay Krestinsky, Tsyganko appeared at the Romanian–Soviet diplomatic conference in Vienna, officially tasked with transmitting "to world opinion the true desires of the Bessarabian masses."
+He was joined there by Schmidt, Broască and Nicolae Ferendino, as the "delegation of Bessarabian refugees in the Soviet Union".
 Tsyganko read out the delegation's Russian-language memorandum, which underscored his loyalty toward the Soviet Union.
-The Romanian newspaper Opinia noted on April 1924 that the "known renegade Tziganco, who had followed the Soviet delegation to the conference in Vienna" was present at Odessa with the "so-called Bessarabian refugees", and was issuing renewed calls for a territorial plebiscite.
+The Romanian newspaper Opinia noted in April 1924 that the "known renegade Tziganco, who had followed the Soviet delegation to the conference in Vienna" was present at Odessa with the "so-called Bessarabian refugees", and was issuing renewed calls for a territorial plebiscite.
 The same month, Romania's government clamped down on the newly formed Romanian Communist Party (PCdR), arresting, among others, activists Marcel and Ana Pauker.
 According to the government paper Viitorul, the authorities alleged that the Paukers were directly assisting Tsyganko with engineering "a revolution in Bessarabia", which was to overlap with the Vienna affair.
 Viitorul described Tsyganko as the leader of the propaganda committee in Odessa, which had pushed the PCdR into endorsing a Bessarabian plebiscite.